aussielunix/edld/README.md

 ## Protocols

-Each soure you want to work with will implement their own data format - xml, json, csv or some custom format.
+Each source you want to work with will implement their own data format - xml, json, csv or some custom format.
-You just need to write a plugin for processing the raw data feed.
+You just need to write a protocol plugin for processing the raw data feed.

 ## Outputs

 Edld uses the 'Observer' software design pattern to make it easy to notify more than one 'observer' or 'notifier' when new data is recieved.
-This means that you just need to write an output plugin that takes the data and does something with it.
+This means that you just need to write an output plugin that takes the data and does something with it and register it in the config file.

 * stores in a db
 * sends offsite to thirparty api